 While many hotels, restaurants, beaches, and other tourist sites have been opening up, they are doing so with limited seating capacity, thermal checks, and other restrictions.

-According to the CDC, the COVID-19 situation in India is at warning level 4 and all types of traveling should be avoided.
-The risk of getting and spreading COVID-19 is very high.
+According to the CDC, the COVID-19 situation in India is at warning level 4.
+This means, travelers should not visit the country at the moment.
 (Source: CDC.gov)

 Why visit India?